anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 * URI for the ".sid" file: a pointer to the file defined in {{voucher-request-sid-allocations}}
 * Number of SIDs: 24

+# YANG references

+RFC-editor, please remove.
+This section just lists references present in YANG modules which otherwise do not get included in the references, like {{!RFC7250}}.

 --- back

 # Examples